 At first glance, it seems that airline consolidation should subside in the future because:

 - Each of the remaining six smaller carriers has a successful niche.

 - None are financially troubled.

-- Many are profitably taking advantage of the existing large carriers’ reluctance to go into new untapped, smaller markets.
-(For example, Allegiant Airlines provides numerous, non-stop flights between small, regional airports, like Peoria, Illinois, and Las Vegas).
+- Many profitably take advantage of the existing large carriers’ reluctance to enter new, untapped, smaller markets. (for example, Allegiant Airlines provides numerous non-stop flights between small, regional airports like Peoria, Illinois, and Las Vegas).

 That said, we should anticipate the following consolidations in the US and Canada:

 - A possible merger between Spirit, Frontier, and Allegiant.
-Each airline shares similarity in business models (ULCC), fleet commonality, and a heavy reliance on ancillary fees.
+Each airline shares similar business models (ULCC), fleet commonality, and a heavy reliance on ancillary fees.

 Consolidation in Europe’s Airline Industry

-While there is much more competition in the European airline industry, consumers should expect more consolidation of a European airline in the future.
+While there is much more competition in the European airline industry, consumers should expect more consolidation of European airlines in the future.
 (There were 38 European airlines in 2016).
-Why?
-Because of the low profitably of many national airlines and competition from low-cost airlines and high-service Middle Eastern and Asian carriers.
+Why because of the low profitably of many national airlines and competition from low-cost airlines and high-service Middle Eastern and Asian carriers.
 However, the consolidation will probably occur less quickly than in North America because of the high degree of European airline regulation.

 Want to Learn More About Airline Consolidations Effect on Consumers?